xuankimtran/docs-1/pages/katalon-analytics/docs/kte-whats-new-in-testops-1.md

 ---
-title: "What's New in TestOps 1.0"
+title: "What’s new in April release "
 sidebar: katalon_studio_docs_sidebar
-permalink: katalon-analytics/docs/kte-whats-new-in-testops-1.0.html
+permalink: katalon-analytics/docs/kte-whats-new-in-april-release.html
 description:
 ---
-## What's new in TestOps 1.0?
+## What's new in April release?
-**April 16, 2021**
+**April 20, 2021**

 Katalon TestOps 1.0 has been released with combined features of TestOps Core and TestOps Advanced.
 This release is the official version of TestOps, featuring three main points:
 * Introduce PyTest integration